-- 10.5 The Senior Lead for Safeguarding will seek advice from the Designated Officer for the Local Authority or Adults Safeguarding Contact for the Local Authority where appropriate within one working day.
-No member of staff will undertake further investigations before receiving further advice. - 10.6 Any member of staff or volunteer who does not feel confident to raise their concerns within the Organisation should contact the Designated Officer for the Local Authority or Adults Safeguarding Contact for the Local Authority directly. - 10.7 West Ham United Football Club will refer to the Disclosure and Barring Service (DBS) any member of staff who has harmed, or poses a risk of harm, to a children or vulnerable adults.
+10.6 Any member of staff or volunteer who does not feel confident to raise their concerns within the Organisation should contact the Designated Officer for the Local Authority or Adults Safeguarding Contact for the Local Authority directly.

+10.7 West Ham United Football Club will refer to the Disclosure and Barring Service (DBS) any member of staff who has harmed, or poses a risk of harm, to a children or vulnerable adults.
 This referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from our Human Resources department.

-LINK WITH OTHER POLICIES
+LINKS WITH OTHER POLICIES